 The Agua Fria River flows from north to south through the middle of these images.
 However, “flow” might not be the right word—the river is usually dry.
 North of Phoenix, the New Waddell Dam keeps much of its flow in the Lake Pleasant reservoir.
 The reach of the river seen in these images is below the dam, and the river flows only when water is released from the dam.

-Loop 101 goes right by a new stadium, only visible in the 2011 and 2017 images.
-University of Phoenix Stadium, which opened in 2006, is where the Arizona Cardinals of the National Football League play their home games.
+Loop 101 goes right by a new stadium, only visible in the 2011 and 2018 images.
+State Farm Stadium, which opened in 2006, is where the Arizona Cardinals of the National Football League play their home games.